This Easy Walking Plan Can Help You Lose Weight—No Gym Required

-Therefore, it's important to discuss with your doctor or dietitian a plan that caters to your specific needs and goals.
+Therefore, discussing with your health care provider a plan that caters to your specific needs and goals is important.

-"In general, individuals who are not used to walking more than 20 minutes at a time should begin with 10 to 15 minute walks two to three times a week at a brisk pace," says Hartsook.
-"As mentioned above, your pace should be determined by your Maximum Heart Rate (MHR).
+"In general, individuals who are not used to walking more than 20 minutes at a time should begin with 10- to 15-minute walks two to three times a week at a brisk pace," says Hartsook.
+"As mentioned above, your pace should be determined by your maximum heart rate.
 An easy calculation is 220 - your age = your MHR.
-Once you have your MHR, you should walk at 60 to 70% (denoted as 'brisk' below) of that MHR.
+Once you have your MHR, you should walk at 60% to 70% (denoted as 'brisk' below) of that MHR.
 This ensures maximum calorie burn."

-She adds, "In order to maximize your effort to lose weight, your calorie burn has to be high enough to offset your total caloric intake.
+Hartsook adds, "In order to maximize your effort to lose weight, your calorie burn has to be high enough to offset your total caloric intake.
 So, an overhaul of your nutrition will help speed up the efficiency of your walking efforts to lose weight."
-(Want to eat healthier but don't know where to start?
-Try our Easy Mediterranean Diet Plan for Beginners or Clean Eating Meal Plan for Beginners!)

 Here's a basic plan from Hartsook for anyone looking to begin their journey to losing weight with a walking plan.